 As the population ages, older Americans will play an increasingly important role in our economy and America’s leadership in the world marketplace.
 By 2019, over 40% of Americans aged 55+ will be employed, making up over 25% of the U.S. labor force.
 The Committee on Economic Development indicates that employers rate older workers high on characteristics such as judgment, commitment to quality, attendance, and punctuality.

-- In 2013, over 31 million Americans aged 55+ were employed, and 1.7 million were actively seeking work.
+- In 2015, 33 million Americans aged 55+ were employed, and 1.3 million were actively seeking work.
 (Bureau of Labor Statistics [BLS])

 - The economic downturn that began in 2008 hit older workers hard.
 By May 2010, 60% of unemployed older workers had been out of work for six months or longer, and 43% had been without a job for more than a year.
 (CNN)

-- Although the rate of unemployment among mature workers is lower than younger populations (4.4% in June 2014), older workers who do become unemployed spend more time searching for work.
-The average duration of unemployment for older jobseekers in June 2014 was 48.1 weeks, compared to 28.5 weeks for those under age 55.
-(AARP Public Policy Institute)
+- Although the rate of unemployment among mature workers is lower than younger populations (3.7% in Nov.
+2015), older workers who do become unemployed spend more time searching for work.
+In 2014, 44.6% of those unemployed workers aged 55+ had been unemployed for 27 weeks or longer, compared to 36.4% of workers aged 25-54.
+(BLS)

 Part-Time & Multiple Jobs